tstuefe/JEP387/review/guide/review-guide.md

 ### 2.1.2.
 Other operations

-The Virtual Memory Subsystem takes care of a number of operations which do not necessarily have to do with virtual memory management.
-This is a bit historic (earlier versions of the Elastic Metaspace prototype worked differently).
+The Virtual Memory Subsystem takes care of Buddy Style Allocator operations, on behalf of upper regions:

-These operations have to do with the Buddy Style Allocator behind the chunk management:

 - "split this chunk, maybe repeatedly" `VirtualSpaceNode::split()`